MarkD117/trad-academy/README.md

 - Quotes Section

     - Below the academy info section is the quote section.
-This section consists of two `blockquotes` styled with the deep yellow accent.
+This section consists of two `blockquotes` styled with the deep yellow accent and italicized font.
 The quotes are fully responsive and change their size with both mobile and desktop layouts.
 They provide users interesting insights into Irish music.

         ![quotes screenshot](documentation/home-page-quotes.png)